How Can Harm Reduction Be Used In An Intervention?

 The Harm Reduction Journal describes harm reduction as an umbrella.
 It includes prevention and treatment aimed at reducing the severity or incidence of negative outcomes from behaviors, even if the behaviors are not completely abandoned.

-While harm reduction’s core and obvious objective is applied in society all the time—life vests and seatbelts exist to logically follow the same basic concept of risk management for certain activities—the term harm reduction is usually attributed to drugs and alcohol, or substance use disorders (SUDs).
+While harm reduction’s objective is applied in society all the time, such as with life vests or seatbelts, the term harm reduction is usually attributed to drugs and alcohol, or substance use disorders (SUDs).

-Harm Reduction in an Intervention: Does It Really Fit?
+Harm Reduction In An Intervention: Does It Really Fit?

 A drug or alcohol intervention must be planned delicately, so seek out professionals who take the time to understand you and your family’s specific circumstances before proceeding.
-Following are three tips that can help make the intervention as caring, realistic, and effective as possible, despite the difficulty of the situation.
+Following are three tips that can help make the intervention as caring, realistic, and effective as possible despite the difficulty of the situation.